Alstom workers relieved as GE wins takeover bid

-BELFORT France (Reuters) - For Alstom (ALSO.PA) workers in eastern France, news that General Electric (GE.N) has beaten rival bidder Siemens to a tie-up with their firm has brought relief and a response perhaps best summed up by the saying “better the devil you know”.
+BELFORT, France, June 23 (Reuters) - For Alstom workers in eastern France, news that General Electric has beaten rival bidder Siemens to a tie-up with their firm has brought relief and a response perhaps best summed up by the saying “better the devil you know”.

 In the town of Belfort, some 2,500 Alstom employees have worked for more than a decade building electrical turbines just a few dozen metres (yards) away from a GE plant, whose workers they meet each day at lunchtime in a shared canteen.